mcalamasa/mcalamasa.github.io/projects/project-2.md

 <img class="ui medium right floated rounded image" src="../images/vacay-home-page.png">

-This ping pong game is made using verilog, a basys3 board, and a monitor.
+  My team and I created a pong game by using a Basys3 board for our FPGA and a small monitor to show the graphics.
+We used Xilinx vivado to program the board and the monitor in verilog.

   Pong is a one player ping pong game.
 Instead of bouncing the ball from one player to another, the user bounces the ball against the walls and prevents it from passing the bar.
-Of course, the game would be a bit boring if a doesn't get harder, so after every ten seconds the user haven't lost, the ball moves faster.
+Of course, the game would be a bit boring if a doesn't get harder, so after the players score ereaches 100, the ball gets faster, and again at 300.

-  This was very difficult for me and my team, becuase we had to learn how to implement the game on a monitor.
   We did a lot of research and small side projects just to understand the basic workings of a monitor.
+We went through a lot of trial and error, and spent a lot of time wondering why it wouldn't behave the way it ought to.
 I learned the great importance of physical team meetings, not only to make sure we're all working on the project, but also for better communication.
-I also got more familiar with verilog, xilinx, and programming a board.
+I also got more familiar with verilog and programming a board/hardware.

-Source: <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>